GabeScott/standard-works-vault/General Conference/2009 April - Honorably Hold a Name and Standing.md

 # Honorably Hold a Name and Standing

-*By David A. Bednar - Of the Quorum of the Twelve Apostles*
+By Elder David A. Bednar - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2009 General Conference*

+>*The fire of the covenant will burn in the heart of every faithful member of this Church who shall worship and honorably hold a name and standing in the Lord’s holy house.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/04/honorably-hold-a-name-and-standing?lang=eng)